 Here are some details about the victims:

-Pau Perez, 34, Spain
+Pau Perez, 34, Spain.

 The attacker then dumped Perez' in the back seat and drove away, later crashing through a police barrier and injuring an officer before ditching the vehicle containing the body in a town outside the Catalan capital.

-The confirmation Monday ended days of uncertainty over Perez's exact fate, although it seems police had already told his family and neighbors in his hometown of Vilafranca de Penedes he was dead, without giving the full details during investigations.
+The confirmation Monday ended days of uncertainty over Perez's exact fate, although it seems police had already told his family and neighbors in hometown Vilafranca de Penedes he was dead, without giving the full details during investigations.

 Julian Cadman, 7, Australia and Britain